Callbacks

 and firmRootId

 in the response body.
-A payment then triggers a callback to your registered callback with a PENDING status and continues to send you callbacks as the payment transitions into further status changes.
+A payment then triggers a callback to your registered callback URL with a PENDING status and continues to send you callbacks as the payment transitions through further status changes.

-The payment initiation status callbacks response is usually received within 30 seconds.
+The payment initiation status callback response is usually received within 30 seconds.
 The Global Payments API always provides the latest and most accurate information about the payment.
-If an HTTP error occurs, J.P.
-Morgan automatically retries until the error is no longer received.
+If an HTTP error occurs, we automatically retry until the error is resolved.

 Payment status callbacks

-Callbacks are responses sent to your client through the Global Payment API.
+Callbacks are responses sent to your client through the Global Payments API.
 For more information, see the Global Payments Open API Specification.

 Confirm callback response